 (a) For each calendar month after the Start Date, ENA agrees to provide to Customer, a quantity of HP-hours demanded by Customer for the operation of the Compressor up to a maximum of 8,000 HP-hours per hour.

-(b) ENA shall deliver to Customer the HP-hours from the operation of theNew Compressor Motor at the Point of Delivery.
+(b) ENA shall deliver to Customer the HP-hours from the operation of the Compressor Motor at the Point of Delivery.
 The ownership and risk of loss with respect to such HP-hours shall pass from ENA to Customer at the Point of Delivery.

 (c) The amount of HP-hours actually provided to Customer for a particular hour shall be equal to the product of (i) the kWhs consumed for such hour, as measured at the Primary Meter, times (ii) 1.34 HP-hours/kWh.